maithedung/Sushi_App_Python_Flask/README.md

 The site follows responsive design and works for desktop viewing on browsers: google chrome, firefox and explorer as well as mobiles having checked the rending on the iPhone: from 5 to X, Samsung Galaxy: all versions, iPad: all versions, Google: Pixel 2 and 3.

 #### Coding Tests
 The HTML, CSS code for this application has been checked via W3C Markup and reported no significant errors.
 The Python code has been tested via working on the code in stages and running the app on the front-end.
 Some pep8 coding from VS code helped by providing the correct indentation, but on other times the jinja templating would stay on the same line, which was a hinderence.
 Back-end terminal testing and running were standard procedures throughout the app development.
+New tests have been added to test the back-end functionality.

 #### Testing Template Views
 Routes have been created in flask which bring in a template view on the front-end.
 Elements of which have been run in the browser and refactored to the final stage for deployment.